Curious about Holy Hills Hermitage?

 How many people can the Hermitage accommodate overnight?

 Although designed for single occupancy, Oak and Hickory cottages also include a self-inflating mattress, so each can accommodate a second retreatant.
 The third cottage, Walnut, is designed for couples.
 Like the others, Walnut has a supplemental self-inflating mattress for a third occupant.
-Utilizing all available spaces, the Hermitage can accommodate 4-7 occupants
+Utilizing all available spaces, the Hermitage can accommodate 4-7 occupants simultaneously for overnight retreats.

 What about daylong experiences for individuals or small groups?